-This striking private home has Accoya wood siding across the entire front facade.
-The homeowners undertook a large extension to their property and wanted their home to look unique and unlike any of their neighbors.
+This striking private home has Accoya wood cladding across the entire front facade.
+The homeowners undertook a large extension to their property and wanted their home to look unique and unlike any of their neighbours.

-Harrison believes Accoya siding is “contemporary and offers a texture like no other”, not to mention the 50 year warranty against rot that it comes with.
-By choosing Accoya, he could rest assured that the initial outstanding finish will remain for years to follow.
+Harrison believes Accoya cladding is “contemporary and offers a texture like no other”, not to mention the 50 year warranty against rot that it comes with.
+Choosing this facade he could be rest assured that the initial outstanding finish will remain for years to follow.

-The Accoya siding was profiled and supplied by James Latham but installed by architect Karl Harrison Landscapes in 2020.
+The Accoya cladding was profiled and supplied by James Latham but installed by architect Karl Harrison Landscapes in 2020.